opencv/opencv/doc/tutorials/introduction/documenting_opencv/documentation_tutorial.markdown

 ### Grouping commands {#tutorial_documentation_commands_group}

-All code entities should be put into named groups representing OpenCV modules and thier internal structure, thus each module should be associated with a group with the same name.
+All code entities should be put into named groups representing OpenCV modules and their internal structure, thus each module should be associated with a group with the same name.
 Good place to define groups and subgroups is the main header file for this module:
 <em>"<module>/include/opencv2/<module>.hpp"</em>.